Pair programming (sometimes called peer programming) is a controversial topic.

 Senior – Junior

-This is a great to speed up the learning curve for the junior.
-The junior may have a more open mind and question things the the senior just got use to.
-This could be a great way to increase experience across the team but…
+This is great to speed up the learning curve for the junior.
+The junior may have a more open mind and question things the senior just got into a habit of doing.
+This could be a great way to increase experience across the team.

-Be careful.
 Balance is important.
-If cooperation is not good the junior might end up just watching.
+If cooperation is not good, the junior might end up just watching.
 The senior could be annoyed by explaining and feel resistance in his/her development flow.
 Make sure to find a good balance that works for everyone.
-E.g if the manager/boss is clear about the importance of every ones learning the senior might feel better taking time to explain .
+E.g if the manager/boss is clear about the importance of everyone’s learning, the senior might feel better taking the time to explain.
 The employer invests in a productive team so pair programming could in this case be a good investment for the company.
 That could make the senior developer more motivated to teach and less frustrated of slowing down his/her coding.

 Junior – Junior

-Since pair programming will/should increase the concentration for both it may not always be the case.
-Many tasks may not be suitable for a pair, simple tasks for example.
-What is a simple task depends of the experience.
-For a medium hard task either a solo senior could solve it or a pair of juniors.
+Since pair programming will/should increase the concentration for both, it may not always be the case.
+Many tasks may not be suitable for a pair.
+Simple tasks for example.
+What is a simple task depends on the experience.
+For a difficult task, either a solo senior could solve it or a pair of juniors.
 Or maybe it’s touching a core feature so having a senior – junior combination might be a good opportunity to strengthen the junior skills and knowledge.

 Experiences of an experienced pair programmer

-- Courage to tell your partner you can do the task better alone.
+- Telling your partner you can do the task better alone

-- Courage to ask for an explanation you think you “should” know instead of waiting and hope things get clearer.
+- Asking for an explanation you think you “should” know instead of waiting and hope things get clearer

-- Courage to have an argument that you might just lose
+- Having an argument that you might just lose